joinpursuit/Pursuit-Core-Web/full-stack-express/express-rest-show-create/README.md

 |  4  |  Update   | /bookmarks/:id |    PUT    | **U**pdate |             Update a bookmark              |
 |  5  |  Destroy  | /bookmarks/:id |  DELETE   | **D**elete |             Delete a bookmark              |

 **Note** This pattern of routes is similar across many technical stacks.
-If you ever need a refresher, you can easily google it and find a resource [like this one](https://guides.rubyonrails.org/routing.html#crud-verbs-and-actions)
+If you ever need a refresher, you can easily google it and find a resource [like this one](https://guides.rubyonrails.org/routing.html#crud-verbs-and-actions).

 In our app, we've already build the `index` route.

-Today we'll build `show` and `create`.
+Today we'll build the `show` and `create` routes.

 ## Getting Started